Youtube is an Incredible Platform to Reach New Fans, Build your Audience and Yes, make a little Money while your doing it.

 ❌ Don’t – Assume that all your subscribers will watch your latest video because it goes strait to their sub box.
 If you want to see consistent stats, that means you have to upload regularly to increase your chances of getting discovered by more people.
 Just look at any massive Youtuber.
 Chances are, their latest videos with have, 10% – 30% views of their overall subscriber count.

 ❌ Don’t – Let dislikes phase you.
-Some people have nothing better to do and think it’s funny dropping a dislike on videos.
-If the like to dislike ratio starts creeping towards the 65-35 mark, then ask yourself, ‘is something off putting in this video?…”
+Some people have nothing better to do and think it’s funny dropping a dislike on videos. the average like to dislike ratio on YouTube is 9:1, if yours starts creeping lower than that, then you may have to ask yourself, ‘is something off putting in this video?…”

 ❌ Don’t – Use clickbait titles.
 Chances are if you’re uploading music, it’s hard to click bait that, but with other videos, stay away from ‘the bait.’
 It’s all fine and dandy having a captivating title but theres a fine line that can be overstepped, you might get more views but youtube looks more at viewer retention for ranking your videos than views.
 If viewers click off your video after a few seconds and realised you over promised with the title, it’s not doing your channel any favours…